 You can’t really expect your dog to form a trusting bond with you if you don’t spend much time together.
 You don’t necessarily have to be doing anything during this time, if your dog loves your company, he’ll be happy to just hang out with you.
 Seek out your pooch, give him a fuss and talk with him.
 While you’re watching TV, invite him to sit next to you on the couch, or at your feet, if he’s not allowed on the furniture.
 You wouldn’t claim to be friends with someone if the two of you never hung out, so why should it be different with your dog?

 You’ve probably noticed the waves of ecstasy that some dogs go into when you pet them – this is a key way to improve your bond.
 Make sure that you spend some time each day petting and fussing over your dog.
 You could even learn some doggy massage techniques if you want to step things up a notch.
-If your dog gets used to you touching him all over, this will also help if he injures himself and you need to inspect the area that he’s hurt.
+If your dog gets used to you touching him all over, this will also help if he injures himself and you need to inspect the area where he’s hurt.

 All decent dog owners should praise their faithful hound when he does something good, but what you might want to work on is the quality of the praise.
 It’s all very well saying “good boy,” but if you want to build a strong bond, it can help to make a bigger fuss out of it.
 When your pooch does good, try saying something like “Good boy, Rover!
 What a good pup!
 That was really great!”
 It might seem trivial, but we all like to hear how great we are, right?

 Doing some training with your dog can help him to trust you and strengthen the bond between you.
 This doesn’t mean that you have to train him to a professional level, just that you should teach him and regularly practice some basic commands.
 If you’re new to dog training, you might even find it helpful to take an introductory obedience class.

 Find Common Activities to Enjoy